rosell-dk/webp-convert/docs/converting/introduction-for-converting.md

 As unnecessary large conversions are rarely desirable, this library per default tries to convert PNGs using both lossy (q=85) and lossless encoding and automatically selects the smallest.
 Unless you changed the `near-lossless` option described below, the choice is actually between lossy and *near-lossless*.

-Note that only the *cwebp* and the *vips* converters supports this feature &ndash; and the *wpc* converter, if the cloud converter is configured to use one of these.
+Note that only *cwebp*, *vips* and *imagickbinary* supports this feature &ndash; and also *wpc* converter, if the cloud converter is configured to use one of these.

 *ewww* btw automatically uses *lossless* encoding for PNGs and lossy for JPEGs and therefore cannot be configured to auto select.
 While this is not good, I believe it is preferable to always using *lossy* encoding for PNGs, which is the case with *gd*, *imagick*, *gmagick*, *imagickbinary* and *gmagickbinary*.